Z3r0xSH/Scorpion-Translations/README.md

 1. Download this GitHub repo.
 2. Follow the same instructions from before for translating.
 3. Upload the translations to any other platform (i.e Google Drive)
-4. In the root folder create a text file and put the information asked i step 4 in that file.
+4. In the root folder create a text file and put the information asked in step 4 in that file.
 5. Send me the link via Discord or Twitter.

 Once translations are submitted I will personally verify them and add them to Scorpion's source code.
 Proper credits will be given inside Scorpion's preferences.